 - The Sponge: In a small bowl mix together- sugar, yeast and warm water.
 Rest it for 5 mins.
 It should turn frothy.

-- The Dough: In a large bowl mix the AP flour little by little together with the yeast solution and the yogurt.
+- The Dough: In a large bowl mix the AP flour and whole wheat flour little by little together with the yeast solution and the yogurt.
 I find using my hand blender to do the initial mix till it forms a ball the best way to do this.
 It takes so little time and it works perfectly every single time.

 - Kneading: When you have a ball, put it in a clean work surface and with a little sprinkle of flour knead the dough to a smooth ball.
 Put the dough in a greased bowl and cover with cling wrap.
 Let this rest for an hour.